kukanysh/Web-Dev-project/README.md

 # Web-Dev-project
-This is the project for Web Development Course - IMDB clone
+This is the project for Web Development Course - OnlineMart
 # Group Members
 - Kuanysh Spandiyar
 - Yrzakul Bayazid